Atif Mian

 Atif Rehman Mian (عاطف رحمان میاں; born 28 June 1975) is a Pakistani-American economist who serves as the John H. Laporte Jr. Class of 1967 Professor of Economics, Public Policy, and Finance at Princeton University, and as the director of the Julis-Rabinowitz Center for Public Policy and Finance at the Princeton School of Public and International Affairs.
 He received a Guggenheim Fellowship in 2021, and was elected Fellow of the Econometric Society in 2021.

 His work focuses on the connections between finance and the macro economy.
 He is the first person of Pakistani origin to rank among the top 25 young economists of the world.
 In 2014, the International Monetary Fund (IMF) identified Atif as one of twenty-five young economists who it expects will shape the world's thinking about the global economy in the future.

 Early life and education

-Mian was born in Pakistan to parents who were government physicians.
+Mian was born in Pakistan to Ahmadi parents who were government physicians.
 He grew up and received most of his early education in Pakistan.
 Later, he pursued engineering and received a scholarship to study at the Massachusetts Institute of Technology (MIT) at the age of 17.
 During his undergraduate studies, he shifted his focus to mathematics and computer science before studying economics.
 He completed his undergraduate degree in 1996 and later briefly attended Princeton University.
 He returned to Massachusetts Institute of Technology to earn his PhD in 2001, with a dissertation on banking and governance.